valentinfrlch/ha-llmvision/README.md

 ```

 ### Example 1
-Image analysis of a paint, with jpeg file saved in the HA folder /config/www/images/, using OpenAI GPT4-Vision model with 50 tokens, Home Assistant tts.cloud_say without cache.
+Image analysis of a paint, with jpeg file saved in the HA folder /config/www/images/, using OpenAI GPT-4 Turbo with vision model with 50 tokens, Home Assistant tts.cloud_say without cache.
 Answer will be sent to a group of speakers.
 ```
 service: gpt4vision.image_analyzer
 data: